 - Neck being pushed upward

 This is why people often notice better sleep when staying in hotels, where pillows are designed to support a wide range of sleepers.
-Many hotels rely on down alternative pillows for this reason.

 2. Your Sleep Position Creates Neck Strain